tybottorff/bottorffdocs/notes/literature_notes.md

 # Consensus disease definitions for neurologic immune-related adverse events of immune checkpoint inhibitors
  - neurologic irAE indicence rate: 1-12%
  - CNS (meningitis, encephalitis, demyelinating syndrome, vasculitis) and PNS (neuropathy, NMJ disorders, myopathy)
+# Continuous expression of TOX safeguards exhauasted CD8 T cell epigenetic fate
+ - TOX initiates Tex epigenetic programming, and here they demonstrate that TOX also also continually preserves Tex fate
 # Contrasting autoimmune and treatment effects reveals baseline set points of immune toxicity following checkpoint inhibitor treatment
  - variations between patients in baseline (pre-treatment) immune statuses may explain why some develop irAEs and some don't, for example perhaps some have "hits" in certain regulatory pathways that are sufficient to cause irAEs with ICB (less buffering in self-tolerance)
  - PBMCs from patients with thymic cancer before/after ICB (after at time of irAE or at equivalent time in those with no irAEs)